cdstanford/cdstanford.github.io/about.md

 Here is my [CV](/doc/CV.pdf) (out of date, I'll update it soon).

-**Research interests.** In no particular order: formal verification, type systems, nonclassical logic (especially modal logics), automata theory, structural complexity theory.
-In general, I am interested in the applications of mathematical logic (e.g. finite model theory, set theory) to programming languages and verification.
+**Research interests:** In no particular order: formal verification, type systems, nonclassical logic (especially modal logics), automata theory.
+I am also interested in applying ideas from structural complexity theory, descriptive complexity theory, and finite model theory to problems in programming languages and verification.
 This list is incomplete.

 I attend the [Penn PL Club](http://www.cis.upenn.edu/~plclub/).